 Project Loon offers 4G like data speeds of 10 megabits per second to the areas under its coverage.
 It stays in the air for 187 days at a stretch and can be launched in just 15 minutes using an automated crane.
 It requires the combined effort of just 2 or 3 people to launch each balloon.

 The idea is to have 300 or more balloons so as to form a continuous string around the world, so that as one balloon moves out of range because of the wind, another comes and takes its place.
-The goal is to provide continuous internet coverage to the isolated areas of the world.
+The aim is to provide continuous internet coverage to the isolated areas of the world.

 The interesting thing is that Google is already considering other options to provide internet coverage to the far flung areas of the world, such as solar-paneled drones.
 This project has been codenamed as “Titan” and promises to be just as revolutionary as Googles Project Loon.
 In fact, Facebook too is developing a drone-based scheme to provide internet coverage to the unconnected regions of the world.